Do you ever think or worry about falling?

 Please know that you are not alone.

-The Centers For Disease Control and Prevention estimates that roughly 1 in 3 Americans aged 65 years and older fall annually, but the truth of the matter is that this number is likely underrepresented.
+The Centers For Disease Control and Prevention estimates that roughly 1 in 3 Americans aged 65 years and older fall annually, but this number is likely underrepresented.
 Roughly half of older adults will not inform their family or health care providers of a fall.
 Unfortunately, a common reason as to why there is such underreporting is that individuals fear that by acknowledging it, it will lead to a loss of their independence.

 The CDC defines falls as “an inadvertent coming to rest on the ground, floor or other lower level, excluding intentional change in position to rest in furniture, wall or other objects”.
 We know that most falls occur in the home environment and that they happen at ground level and not from an elevated surface.
 There is a prevailing notion that with our increasing lifespan that falls are just bound to happen.
 This is simply untrue.